 Changing your dog’s food isn’t always a quick process but it can be made easier when you know why switching your dog’s food is the right thing to do.

-With the help of Dr John Lowe, canine nutritionist for Autarky, we have identified five of the most common signs, symptoms and effects to look for when considering switching your dog’s diet to help you pick a new food that’s right for them.
+With the help of Dr John Lowe, canine nutritionist for Autarky, we have identified five of the most common signs, symptoms and effects to look for when considering switching your dog’s diet to help you pick a new duck and rabbit dog bites that’s right for them.

 1. Age: why a dog’s age should determine their diet